 Why does the Legion, as a non-partisan organization advocating for Veterans, engage in contracts with the Government of Canada?

 The Legion is one of the largest community service organizations in Canada, and we do not receive a dime of funding for our operations from the federal government.
 As a Veterans’ service organization, the Legion contracts services to the Government of Canada, such as the OVI.
 In contracting these services, the Legion is filling a gap the federal government is not able to fill.
-Thanks to our 275,000 members and over 1,400 Branches across Canada, the Legion is able to step up and ensure Veterans and their families receive the highest quality of service and care from the federal government.
+Thanks to our nearly 250,000 members and 1,350 Branches across Canada, the Legion is able to step up and ensure Veterans and their families receive the highest quality of service and care from the federal government.

 The Legion does not profit from these contacted services; they are solely provided on a cost recovery basis.